blackfrog-co/laravel-event-sourcing-dynamodb/README.md

 TODOs:

-- Snapshot retrieval could make one less request in the case that there was no need to break the snapshot up into parts.
 - `DynamoDbStoredEventRepository::RetrieveAllAfterVersion()` uses a filter expression which isn't efficient.
 - Handling for manageable DynamoDb errors.
 - Add configurable read consistency option.